 Autism is a lifelong condition.
-It cannot be "treated" or "cured".
-Many on the spectrum find this idea as offensive as being autistic is part of their identity, who they are and their personality.
+It cannot be "treated" or "cured" and neither should it be.
+Being autistic is part of a person's identity, who they are, how they think and their individual personality.

-There is no specific identified cause for autism.
+There is no specific identified cause for autism and this is a common area for discussion.
 However, researchers believe it is likely to be a combination of genetic and environmental factors which can interrupt the development of the brain and central nervous system.
+You are born autistic, live as an autistic and die autistic.

 Autism is a spectrum condition.
-Every individual is unique and it is important to understand that being autistic affects people in different ways.
-Any of the following may also impact on the way in which autism presents:
+Every individual is unique and it is important to understand that being autistic affects people in different ways to those directed by social expectations.

 - Level of learning ability